 In response to a question that was sent in over the internet, he defended the right of people to freely access information, and said that the more freely information flows, the stronger societies become.
-He spoke about how access to information helps citizens to hold their governments accountable, generates new ideas, and encourages creativity.
 Hackers bloqueiam site de banco suíço que fechou conta do WikiLeaks - 07/12/2010 - UOL Entretenimento - Notícias - EFE.
 Revealed: Assange ‘rape’ accuser linked to notorious CIA operative.
 By David EdwardsMonday, December 6, 2010 15:43 EDT One of the women accusing WikiLeaks founder Julian Assange of sex crimes appears to have worked with a group that has connections to the US Central Intelligence Agency (CIA).

 The instructions ask would-be hosts set up an account for Wikileaks on their web host, set aside some space, and fill out a web form with all the info the Wikileaks staff would need to know in order to log in and set up a mirror.
 Wikileaks staff would then log in and set up a mirror of its site, including, presumably, the over 250,000 leaked, (formerly) secret U.S. diplomatic communications it has slowly been releasing since Nov.
 28 in cooperation with news organizations around the world.
 The call to create mirrors for Wikileaks came after Wikileaks' free domain name service provider, EveryDNS, for fear of the heat that would surely come with being part of the infrastructure for such controversial information, stopped providing service to the organization last week.
 WikiLeaks Ready to Release Giant 'Insurance' File if Shut Down.
 Julian Assange, the WikiLeaks founder, has circulated across the internet an encrypted “poison pill” cache of uncensored documents suspected to include files on BP and Guantanamo Bay.